-In 2011 I was invited on a very special bloggers trip to Hof and Berlin by Kiddy Car Seats.
+In 2011 I was invited on an exceptional bloggers trip to Hof and Berlin by Kiddy Car Seats.
 It is a blog trip that I will always remember for all of the right reasons and holds a happy place in my memories.
-A few days ago whilst I was searching for old photographs I stumbled across my photographs from that trip and decided to re-write this blog post to include the photographs which deserve to be seen.
+A few days ago, whilst I was searching for old photographs, I stumbled across my photographs from that trip and decided to re-write this blog post to include the photographs which deserve to be seen.

 Quick Stop to Hof, Germany

 When we arrived at Kiddy, they joked that Hof for a small town, but actually, I thought it was quite big and beautiful.
 Our journey began in the early hours of the morning as I had to collect New Mummy Tips from her home and drive to Gatwick Airport to meet up with the rest of our party.
 We flew Air Berlin, and I’m relieved to say the flight was uneventful (just the way I like them!).
 We stayed in a traditional German Guesthouse called Seehaus, which overlooked a beautiful lake offering stunning views.
 We were entertained by the Kiddy family at a local Italian restaurant with the most delicious food and fantastic company during the evening.
 The wine flowed as well as the conversation, and everyone had a chance to relax and talk without having to stop every five minutes from wiping a child’s nose or changing a bottom.
 When we returned to the Guesthouse, some headed to the bar whilst others retired to our rooms (it had been a very early start!).

 Propeller Plane – a first!